 The big loop will become the nose band.
 The two smaller loops which you’re holding become the loops for attaching the reins.

 The 2 ends are now the “throat latch”.
-Cut them to size the way you want them, hand melt the ends with a lighter to prevent fraying.
+Cut them to size the way you want them, and hand melt the ends with a lighter to prevent fraying.

 PS: Do not train with a rope halter if you don’t have any experience with it.
 Read the article “The rope halter” before going to work with it, and ask an experienced instructor to explain how to use the rope halter in the correct and horse friendly way, as well as for what exercises it is appropriate.
 Also, please read the article “The rope halter, for or against” before you use your own knotted rope halter.